regolith-linux/regolith-desktop-website/content/docs/howtos/floating-window.md

 ---
 title: "Launch an app in a Floating Window"
+linkTitle: "Launch an app in a Floating Window"
 description: >
   Most GUI apps can be launched in floating window mode.
 ---